 - Our ER fellowship program is the largest in the world with 6 paid and 3-4 sponsored/self-paid positions (Refer to FAQ in UBC website for more information about sponsored fellowship).

 - Our program has the unique distinction of providing 24/7 on-site coverage in trauma, stroke and cardiac imaging, including multiphasic CT angiogram and CT perfusion in acute stroke, whole body CT in trauma for stable and unstable patients, dual-energy CT in all acute conditions, MRI for suspected appendicitis, and post-mortem CT in the context of trauma.

-The goal of the Emergency & Trauma Radiology Fellowship year is to provide trainees with a broad based experience in Trauma and Acute Care Imaging.
-Completion of this Fellowship should allow candidates to occupy most emergency and trauma radiology with enough experience and understanding of imaging and procedures to practice independently, successfully and safely.
+The goal of the Emergency & Trauma Radiology Fellowship is to provide trainees with a broad-based experience in Trauma and Acute Care Imaging.
+Completion of this Fellowship should allow candidates to occupy most emergency and trauma radiology positions with enough experience and understanding of imaging and protocols to practice independently, successfully and safely.

 Getting Your English Language Proficiency Passing Test Scores: The College of Physicians and Surgeons of British Columbia (CPSBC) is the licensing body for UBC’s Fellowships and requires passing scores for an English Proficiency test completed before licensure will be granted – see information here: https://www.cpsbc.ca/files/pdf/REG-ELP.pdf

 Getting Your Credentials Verified: All International Medical Graduates (IMGs) must get their credentials verified through the Medical Council of Canada’s “Physicians apply” portal.
-This can take up to three months to achieve and is THE MOST IMPORTANT requirement for licensure – achieving this, supports your fellowship educational licensure approval which supports your visa/work permit for immigration– having this completed is a GREAT way to “put yourself above others” for consideration.
+This can take up to three months to achieve and is the most important requirement for licensure which supports your visa/work permit for immigration.
+You will be provided with more information on this after you are accepted to the program.